Juniper/vmx-docker-lwaftr/INSTALL.md

 Adding SNAT masquerading via interface eth0 all set.
 ```

-### Launch vmxlwaftr container
+### Launch vmx-docker-lwaftr container

-There is a shell script ready to launch a vmxlwaftr container with a basic configuration with a handful binding entries, all from the same tests directory.
+There is a shell script ready to launch a vmx-docker-lwaftr container with a basic configuration with a handful binding entries, all from the same tests directory.
 Have a look at the script to see what options it needs, particularly the presence of the license file.
 The Junos config lwfatr1.txt it references is also present in this directory:

 ```
-$ cd cd ~/vmxlwaftr/tests/
+$ cd cd ~/vmx-docker-lwaftr/tests/
-~/vmxlwaftr/tests$ ./run-lwaftr1.sh
+~/vmx-docker-lwaftr/tests$ ./run-lwaftr1.sh
 c814c93868eb16fb9e0730a3bbcc33d02086eb05723797dcd6cea3dc00b047f
-Juniper Networks vMX lwaftr Docker Container vmxlwaftr:v0.11
+Juniper Networks vMX lwaftr Docker Container vmx-docker-lwaftr:v1.1.16
 Sun Sep 11 20:34:53 UTC 2016

 Launching with arguments: -I snabbvmx.key -l license-eval.txt -c lwaftr1.txt vmx-bundle-16.1R1.7.tgz